ckopecky/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+cookie based sessions is a stateful way to authenticate a user -- a request is made from the client to login in.
+If the login is successful, the session id is kept track of on the server side while on the front end a cookie is created that holds that session identifier.
+Everytime a user makes a request, the cookie is sent to the server to check to see if the session ids match.
+Once the user logs out of the app, the session is destroyed.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+it takes the plaintext password, uses salt rounds and hashes it.

 - [ ] What does bcrypt do to slow down attackers?

+bcrypt hashes the user's plaintext password into a cryptographic hash
 - [ ] What are the three parts of the JSON Web Token?

+payload, options, secret

 ## Minimum Viable Product